a22057916w/archlinux-kde-install-guide/README.md

 ## Partition with LVM
 Use `cfdisk`, `cgdisk`, `fdisk` or whatever tools you like to partition according to the [office guide](https://wiki.archlinux.org/title/Installation_guide#Partition_the_disks).
 However, I suggest part the root for 40G at least if one tries to install KDE Plasma.
 Note that we are refering to `UEFI with GPT`.

-After completing all steps, my `lsblk` output as follow:
+After completing all steps, my `lsblk` output is as follow:
 ```
 NAME         MAJ:MIN RM   SIZE RO TYPE MOUNTPOINTS
 sda            8:0    0 119.2G  0 disk